-For over thirty years Jacquieline Davis has survived as one of the top operators in a male-dominated profession — the secretive, often dangerous world of being a bodyguard — or to give the profession its proper name, close protection officer.
+For over thirty years Jacquie Davis has survived as one of the top operators in a male-dominated profession — the secretive, often dangerous world of being a bodyguard — or to give the profession its proper name, close protection officer.

 She spent four years as JK Rowling’s personal bodyguard, and is now in demand protecting Middle Eastern royalty.
-Similarly, in 2011, Jacquie was hired by tabloid celebrity Katie Price, following intelligence from police that a violent gang targeting premiership soccer stars also had its sights on her.
-The gang had been going to the homes of footballers and other rich individuals - holding people hostage as they demanded the combinations to safes.
+In 2011, Jacquie was hired by tabloid celebrity Katie Price, following intelligence from police that a violent gang targeting premiership soccer stars also had its sights on her.
+The gang had been going to the homes of footballers and other rich individuals - holding people hostage as they demanded the combinations to their safes.

 Once seen as the preserve of royalty and celebrities, close protection officers are now in high demand for an increasing range of clients.
-The growth in the number of high net worth individuals over the last 25 years has certainly fuelled demand; in recent years when the size of their bonuses became public, City bankers attracted the wrong kind of attention and many were reported to have employed private protection for themselves and their families.
+The growth in the number of high net worth individuals over the last 25 years has certainly fuelled demand; in recent years, when the size of their bonuses became public, City bankers attracted the wrong kind of attention and many were reported to have employed private protection for themselves and their families.
 For some, it may be more about a perceived threat than an actual one.

 Jacquie has appeared on numerous television and radio shows, both in the UK and USA.
 A popular guest expert on chat shows, she has also acted as consultant for television and film production companies and appeared in documentaries as well as being a spokesperson on news programmes for crime related incidents.
 She was also the Crime Editor for HOT GOSSIP Magazine and has written a column for Combat-online.

-Jacquie Davis is trained to a very high level in counter-surveillance, firearms, restraint tactics, bomb search, defensive driving, hostage awareness and survival.
-However, her day-to-day client responsibilities are more about conflict management, strategic planning and tactics than the hyped and distorted Hollywood perception of Bodyguards diving in front of bullets and high speed car chases.
+Jacquie Davis is trained to a high level in counter-surveillance, firearms, restraint tactics, bomb search, defensive driving, hostage awareness and survival.
+However, her day-to-day client responsibilities are more about conflict management, strategic planning and tactics than the hyped and distorted Hollywood perception of bodyguards diving in front of bullets and high speed car chases.